-The debugger shows library.loans->select((book = self))->size() <= copies with library highlighted as the next execution.
-The library is a shorthand for self.library so \$pc in the Variables View shows a VariableExp for self as the next instruction.
+Select the oclDebuggerExpression() stack line.
+The debugger shows library.loans->select((book = self))->size() <= copies with l highlighted as the next execution.
+The outline shows that the VariableExp for self is next to execute.
+The library in the source code is a shorthand for self.library so highlighting l is an approximation to highlighting the invisible source. in front of library. \$pc in the Variables View also shows a VariableExp for self as the next instruction.

-Click F5 or Step Into and \$pc advances but the editor highlight is unchanged since there is insufficient source detail to distinguish the original self from the subsequent .library.
+Click F5 or Step Into and \$pc advances and the editor highlight changes to library.